-Social media marketing can take up the entire day if you let it.
+Social media marketing can easily take up your entire day if you let it.

-It doesn’t take long before you find yourself going down the rabbit hole of reading posts from your favorite brands.
-Before long, you’re skipping around from page to page and channel to channel.
+Before you know it, you’re going down the rabbit hole of reading posts from your favorite brands—skipping from page to page and channel to channel.

 Two hours go by, and you’ve got nothing to show for it.

-And sometimes, mining through the endless content and interactions on social is the last thing any of us wants to be doing with our time.
+Plus, let’s face it: Sometimes, mining the endless scroll of content and interactions on social is the last thing any of us wants to do with our time.

-Instead of wasting time, there are a few tricks and tips to save yourself from the sea of social-media updates.
+Thankfully, there are more than a few social media marketing hacks to save yourself from the sea of chatter.

-Currently, there are millions of active social media users all around the world.
-At last check, 2.789 million, to be exact.
+There are millions of active social media users all around the world.
+At last check, nearly 5 billion.

 That’s great for you, right?